 Working On It Wednesday (practice a new skill – art, painting, riding a bike, playing piano, any new skill your kids want to learn).
 If you are interested in a cooking class, this Kids Cooking Real Food is a great summer course you can do together.

-Try It Thursday – do something you have never done before
+Try It Thursday – do something you have never done before.
+Be super creative.

 1 hour of reading